South Australia’s parks have received more than $130 million in today’s State Budget 2020-21.

 The Budget provides $45 million over four years to rebuild tourism attractions on Kangaroo Island, such as Flinders Chase National Park and Kelly Hill Caves visitor precincts, which were destroyed by last summer’s bushfires.

-initiative will receive $44 million over four years to improve park infrastructure and conserve natural landscapes and wildlife across the state.
-Parks 2025
+The Parks 2025initiative will receive $44 million over four years to improve park infrastructure and conserve natural landscapes and wildlife across the state.

 Adelaide Botanic Gardens is also set for a $9.2 million upgrade, including roof and building works for the heritage-listed Goodman and Tram Barn A buildings, as well as night lighting and utility upgrades to help activate the gardens through increased access and events.